What’s in this article

 What is Singapore’s Geographical Location & Time Zone?

-Time zones are usually determined by its geographical location, but that’s not the case for Singapore.
+Time zones are usually determined by their geographical location, but that’s not the case for Singapore.
 Singapore, according to its location, should be in the UTC+7 time zone, but the Singapore Time is calculated by using the UTC+8 time zone!

 The new time zone is beneficial for Singapore because:

-- More major business hubs are in the UTC+8 time zone as compared to UTC+7 time zone, this includes:
+- More major business hubs are in the UTC+8 time zone as compared to the UTC+7 time zone, this includes:

 - Shanghai